General rules for amateur endurance races

 1.2.
 ARC is an exclusive organizer of this series events and is therefore responsible for sport and administrative organization of ALS.

 2.1.
-Competitor shall mean any natural person or legal entity that applies for ALS with duly filled-in application form, and who is not refused by the organizer.
-Responsible Person, that is stated in the application form, can act on behlaf of the competitor.
+Competitor shall mean any natural person or legal entity that applies for ALS with duly filled-in registration form, and who is not refused by the organizer.
+Responsible Person, that is stated in the registration form, can act on behlaf of the competitor.
 The competitor can register an unlimited number of cars for the race.
 If there are two or more competitors of the same name, the organizer has the right to ask for the change in their names.

 2.2.
 For the purpose of these instructions Team shall mean a registered car with an assigned start number and drivers who take part with it in the race.
 During the ALS the team drivers can be changed without any limit.
 An identification sign of the team is the assigned start number of the car.